evilfactory/traitormod/README.md

 > • *Kidnapping*
 > Put a selected crewmate in handcuffs for a given time.
 >
-> • *Poison Captain*
+> • *Poison Warden*
-> Inject the acting captain with poison.
+> Inject the warden with poison.
 This is only available for medic traitors
 >
 > • *Steal Captain ID*
 > Take the ID card from your acting captain and put it in your inventory.
 >
 > • *Survive*
 > Finish at least one main objective and be alive at the end of the round.
 Can be set to be always active.
+>
+> • *Deconstruct weapons*
+> Deconstruct 2 weapons to prevent the coalition from fighting back.

+## Medic Traitor
+>Medic traitors are a variant of the normal traitor that are medics.
+They have access to a special pointshop and objectives.

 ## Husk Cultist